Non-asymptotic upper bounds for the reconstruction error of PCA: Main results

 Similarly, the empirical reconstruction error of $P\in{\mathcal P}_{d}$ is defined by

 and we have

 The excess risk of the PCA projector $\hat{P}_{\le d}$ is thus given by

 By \eqref{EqVarPop} the excess risk ${\mathcal E}^{PCA}_d$ defines a non-negative loss function in the decision-theoretic sense for the estimator $\hat P_{\le d}$ under the parameter $\Sigma$.
-Our main objective is to find non-asymptotic bounds for $\E[{\mathcal E}^{PCA}_d]$, the decision-theoretic risk.
+Our main objective is to find non-asymptotic bounds for

+the decision-theoretic risk.
+In some situations we also consider the problem of deriving standard oracle inequalities, by allowing to replace the constant $1$ in front of the minimum by a larger constant.

-Throughout the paper, $c$ and $C$ are constants depending only on $C_1$ from Assumption \ref{SubGauss}.
-The constants $c,C$ may change from line to line.
-Sometimes we make $C$ more explicit by using the additional constant $C_2>0$ which is the smallest constant such that
+Throughout the paper, $c$ and $C$ denote constants.
+We make the convention that these constants are not necessarily the same at each occurrence.
+They usually depend on $C_1$ from Assumption \ref{SubGauss}.
+For our expectation bounds we make $C$ more explicit by using the constant $C_2$, where $C_2>0$ is the smallest constant such that